$ no. $200 thinkpad works fine.

 AI agents don't do heavy computing locally.
 The hard work (the actual AI thinking) happens on Anthropic's servers or OpenAI's servers or wherever.
 Your local machine just needs to run the agent, manage some files, and make API calls.
 You don't need a lot for that.
 A 5 year old laptop handles it just fine.

 The only time you'll hit limits is memory.
-I run Fred pretty hard, and sometimes the gateway peaks at about 10GB of RAM during a heavy session.
-With 16GB that was tight.
+I run Fred pretty hard, and sometimes the it peaks at about 10GB of RAM during a heavy session.
+With 16GB, it can get a little tight.
 So I might upgrade to a little more RAM.
 But you don't really "need" it, depending on what you're doing.

 What about a cloud VPS?
 I'm by no means a security expert, but I've heard horror stories about people getting drained or getting their info leaked from not setting up a VPS right.
 If you're not super technical and don't know how to set that up, just buy an old ThinkPad (or any old device for that matter) and run it on that.